 Jonathan graduated with a B.A. in Sociology from Bard College in 2012 after completing his A.A. in Liberal Arts at LaGuardia Community in 2011.
 He holds certifications in Youth Development and College Access Counseling and completed the Emerging Leaders in Nonprofit Management Program with Partnership for Afterschool Education/Baruch College Austin W. Marxe School of Public and International Affairs.
 Over his career, Jonathan has always emphasized the importance of access to educational opportunity and equity.

 Deborah Shames, Transfer Admissions Advisor

-Deborah earned her Bachelor’s Degree in Human Development and Family Studies from Cornell University and her Master's Degree in Applied Psychology with a concentration in Counselor Education from NYU.
+She earned her BS in Human Development and Family Studies from Cornell University and her MA in Applied Psychology (with a concentration in Counselor Education) from NYU.

 Kandace Henry, Program Manager

 Kandace Henry is the Foundation’s program manager, helping to create and implement systems of operation and internal coordination.
 Kandace joined KEF from Kaplan, Inc., where she worked in sales and marketing management roles with its test prep business.
 Additionally, she is an adjunct professor at the University of North Georgia and previously taught at Auburn University.
 Kandace began her college career at Mott Community College in Flint, MI and then transferred to and graduated from George Mason University, with a bachelor's in sociology.
 She earned a master's degree in sociology at Auburn University.